-A few months ago while having dinner with Mrs Umps and our younger 20-year-old son I recounted a telephone conversation I had that day with someone I knew through work.
-He told me he had a relation who worked for the Donald Bradman Museum in Bowral, Australia.
+A few months ago while having dinner with Mrs Umps and our younger 20-year-old son, I recounted a telephone conversation I had that day with someone I knew through work.
+He told me he had a relation who worked at the Donald Bradman Museum in Bowral, Australia.
 My son asked: Who is Donald Bradman?
-I politely placed my cutlery on the plate, digested a piece of Mrs Umps’ delicious flan and answered: The greatest cricketer of all time, to which my son replied: That’s why I’ve never heard of him.Despite originating from a distant land with no cricketing culture (although there is a thriving recreational League which I played in), Mrs Umps did know something about Bradman.
-Maybe she had looked at our bookshelves or picked out vignettes from my cricket banter with mates.
-You know the moral-high-ground warriors I am referring to here, railing against Sky Sports getting the rights to broadcast but happy to watch the action on someone else’s TV, conveniently ignoring the fact that I had been donating a monthly fee to the Murdoch clan.
+I politely placed my cutlery on the plate, digested a portion of Mrs Umps’ delicious flan and answered: The greatest cricketer of all time, to which my son replied: That’s why I’ve never heard of him.Despite originating from a distant land with no cricketing culture (there is however a thriving recreational League which I played in), Mrs Umps did know something about Bradman.
+Maybe she had looked at our bookshelves or remembered vignettes from my cricket banter with mates.
+You know the moral-high-ground warriors I am referring to, railing against Sky Sports getting the rights to broadcast but happy to watch the action on someone else’s TV, conveniently ignoring the fact that I had been donating a monthly fee to the Murdoch clan.
 And being a far kinder soul than myself, Mrs Umps always provides a cuppa and plain chocolate Digestives for the guys (I draw the line on her sharing her sumptuous apple crumble).

 I would hazard an informed guess that ninety-nine per cent of the umpires on the panel are in the fifty-five-plus age bracket.
 The largest cohort are made up of umpires like myself who have done a lot of marriage time so anything said in the changing room (think broom cupboard) comes as no surprise.